-TRAVEL PHOTOGRAPHY: SOUTHERN EXPOSURE, CHARLESTON, SC
+TRAVEL & LIFESTYLE PHOTOGRAPHY: SOUTHERN EXPOSURE, CHARLESTON, SC

-We were supposed to be in Barcelona.
+This was supposed to be Barcelona.

-Through the streets of Charleston, South Carolina.
+Through the storied city of Charleston, South Carolina.

 Next stop, Charleston, South Carolina.